missing-semester/missing-semester/_2020/course-shell.md

 # Exercises

+ 1. For this course, you need to be using a Unix shell like Bash or ZSH.
+If you are on Linux or macOS, you don't have to do anything special.
+If you are on Windows, you need to make sure you are not running cmd.exe or PowerShell;
+    you can use [Windows Subsystem for
+    Linux](https://docs.microsoft.com/en-us/windows/wsl/) or a Linux virtual
+    machine to use Unix-style command-line tools.
+To make sure you're running an appropriate shell, you can try the command `echo $SHELL`.
+If it says something like `/bin/bash` or `/usr/bin/zsh`, that means you're running the right program.
  1. Create a new directory called `missing` under `/tmp`.
  1. Look up the `touch` program.
 The `man` program is your friend.
  1. Use `touch` to create a new file called `semester` in `missing`.